 Verdict: Both Drupal and WordPress have strong support ecosystems, but WordPress edges slightly ahead in terms of user-friendliness and accessibility to resources.
 Its more extensive user base and popularity lead to a broader range of readily available solutions, making it easier for users to find answers and assistance.

-However, like WordPress, users must pay for hosting and domain.
+However, like WordPress, users must pay for hosting and a domain.
 Moreover, depending on the website’s needs, some advanced modules or premium themes in Drupal may have associated costs.

 Conclusion